-When I switched over to a grain free diet many year ago, pad-Thai was probably one of the dishes I knew I was going to miss most.
+When I switched over to an IBS friendly diet many year ago, pad-Thai was one of the dishes I knew I was going to miss most.

 I fell in love with pad-Thai during my university days and always found myself gravitating towards Thai restaurants when I ate out.
 Something about the combo of spices and flavours is just magical in Thai cuisine.